lsloan/mwrite-peer-review/docs/development-environment-setup-docker-compose.md

 login page at http://localhost:8000/accounts/login (assuming you haven't changed the port, etc.).
 Navigate to that page and log in with the credentials you created [above](#create-test-users).

 When you log in, you will next be presented with a debug LTI parameters form.
+(On page [http://localhost:8000/debug/lti](http://localhost:8000/debug/lti).)
 This lets you set login parameters that would normally be set via the LTI launch request.
 In particular, M-Write Peer Review requires:

 * The launch Canvas course ID – Canvas dev. currently has [course ID `36`](https://umich-dev.instructure.com/courses/36) available.
 * The Canvas user ID — Use any of the user IDs shown in the "People" section of the above course.
 Note that when logged in as `test_instructor` you can use user IDs of teachers or TAs.
 * The user's LTI role — This must be exactly `Instructor` or `Student`.
 Letter case is significant.